edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 - If you need to give first aid to another user, gloves and a mask must be worn.
 If possible, you should help the casualty to treat themselves while maintaining a distance.
 All accidents or illness must be reported immediately to the directors.
 - In the event of a fire, please exit the building promptly by the nearest fire exit.
 Maintain 2m social distancing at the muster point

+Please consider the additional risks of lone working and plan accordingly.
+We advise ensuring that someone knows when you are using the Hacklab and checking in with them when complete.

 After Your Visit
 ^^^^^^^^^^^^^^^^
 If you develop COVID-19 symptoms in the 10 days following your visit you must email the directors to enable contact tracing to take place.
 This is in addition to carrying out the notifications to NHS Test and Trace to enable us to take a proactive approach.

 Enforcement
 -----------------
 We hope that all members will abide by these rules as they are designed to keep you and other members of the Hacklab community safe.
 We understand that guidance may change at short notice and behaviour change is hard so mistakes will be made.
 We hope minor issues can be dealt with by looking out for each other and reminding others to stay safe.
-In the event of more serious or repeated rule breaking, the directors will be forced to take action to comply with our legal obligations and ensure we may keep the lab open.
+In the event of more serious or repeated rule-breaking, the directors will be forced to take action to comply with our legal obligations and ensure we may keep the lab open.

 Minor Issues
 ^^^^^^^^^^^^